 Good customer experience analysis includes the total of all customer interactions.
 And behind the scenes, it’s people, systems, technology, and processes that enable and power those experiences.
 Along your entire customer journey, from the prospective customer all the way through to longtime loyalists, it’s essential to measure and understand the entire experience so you can continuously improve it along the way.

 CX measurement should include overarching KPIs, as the “North Star” for the entire organization to focus on.
 Many options, such as retention rate, NPS score, customer sentiment, customer engagement, and revenue per customer, exist depending on the type of business the company is in.
 However, it is also important to establish a link between function-specific KPIs (email engagement, frequency of visits to the store, time on site, etc.) that help every member of the organization to understand how the impact of their specific efforts.

 With the entire journey measured, you’ll have the ability to:

 - Quantify what matters most to your customers

 - Identify and measure the impact of customer experience obstacles

 - Prioritize and act upon customer experience issues based on their revenue impact

 Starting Your Customer-Centric Journey, And Pulling Away From the Competition

 Putting your customer at the center of everything you do will establish a unique, lasting and loyal relationship between your brand and every one of your most valuable customers.
-Achieving this delivers a lasting competitive advantage that separates you from the competition.
+Achieving this relationship and level of customer insight delivers a lasting competitive advantage that separates you from the competition.

 If you’d like to learn more about how ActionIQ’s team and technology can help turn this vision into reality for your brand, don’t hesitate to contact us today.